Please read carefully:

-Travel Insurance is mandatory for all clients whilst on a holiday organised by the Company.
-Clients together with their personal property including baggage are at all times solely at their own risk.
-Clients are wholly responsible for arranging their own insurance.
-Clients not taking out the Company’s specially arranged travel/cancellation insurance are responsible for ensuring that they have alternative personal travel insurance with protection for the full duration of the holiday in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment with adequate and appropriate cover.
-Clients making their own arrangements should ensure that there are no clauses limiting or excluding protection for the type of activities included in their holiday.
-Clients should satisfy themselves that all travel insurance purchased meets their particular requirements and should arrange supplementary insurance if need be.
-It is your responsibility to ensure that the insurance you purchase provides adequate cover.
-We do not check insurance policies and cannot be liable for any expenses incurred as a result of you not having adequate, appropriate or valid insurance cover.
+You must have travel insurance when you travel with us.
+You and your belongings are at all times solely at your own risk.
+You are wholly responsible for arranging your own insurance.
+You must ensure that you have personal travel insurance with protection for the full duration of the tour in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment, with adequate and appropriate cover including medical emergency helicopter rescue.
+If you make your own arrangements you should ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your tour.
+You must ensure that all travel insurance purchased meets your particular requirements and you should arrange supplementary insurance if need be.

 10. CONSUMER PROTECTION

-We hold an Air Travel Organiser’s License issued by the Civil Aviation Authority (ATOL number 2595) When you buy an ATOL protected flight or flight inclusive holiday* from us, you will receive an ATOL Certificate.
+We hold an Air Travel Organiser’s License issued by the Civil Aviation Authority of CAA House, 45-59 Kingsway, London, WC2B 6TE (ATOL number 2595).
+When you buy an ATOL protected fight or flight-inclusive holiday* from us, you will receive an ATOL Certificate.
 This lists the flight, accommodation, car hire and / or other services that are financially protected, where you can get information on what this means for you and who to contact if things go wrong.
-We, or the suppliers identified on your ATOL certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
+We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
-However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
-If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
-You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.
+However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
+If we, or the suppliers identified on your ATOL Certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
+You agree that in return for such a payment or benefit you assign absolutely to those trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.